 The trend towards more lengthy and complex civil and criminal trials continues.
-Although the increasing use of the eTrials system has led to greater efficiencies in the disposition of the larger commercial and planning cases as well as the more complex fraud trials, the average trial length increased to 3.4 days in 2016-17, leading to an increase of 7.9 per cent (150) in the total trial days where a jury was empanelled.
-At the same time, the number of criminal trials proceeding increased by 2.3 per cent, there being 14 more trials proceeding than in the 2015-16 year.
-This has meant a 2.3 per cent (165) increase in the number of jurors empanelled and an increase of 6.2 per cent in total expenditure for jury empanelment.
+Although the increasing use of the eTrials system has led to greater efficiencies in the disposition of the larger commercial and planning cases as well as the more complex fraud trials, the average trial length increased to 3.3 days in 2017-18, leading to an increase of 3.0 per cent (58) in the total days where a jury was empanelled.
+At the same time, the number of criminal trials proceeding increased slightly from 607 to 611.
+This has meant a slight increase in the number of jurors empanelled.

-Criminal lodgments for the year rose by 11.1 per cent from the corresponding period in 2015-16.
-This translates to an increase of 652 in the total number of criminal lodgments in the court in 2016-17 (5879 matters to 6531 matters).
-Although the total number of matters disposed of increased from 5538 to 6320, the percentage of defendants with a case age of more than 24 months remained fairly stable at 4.3 per cent compared with 4.8 per cent in the previous year.
-The clearance rate at State level was also fairly stable at 96.8 per cent (94.2 per cent in 2015-16).
-The number of active pending defendants increased from 2,165 to 2,327 in the year under review.
+Criminal lodgments for the year rose by 13.9 per cent from the corresponding period in 2016-17.
+This translates to an increase of 907 in the total number of criminal lodgments in the court in 2017-18 (6,531 matters to 7,438 matters).
+Although the total number of matters disposed of increased from 6320 to 7084, the percentage of defendants with a case age of more than 24 months remained fairly stable at 4.8 per cent compared with 4.3 per cent in the previous year.
+The clearance rate at State level was also fairly stable at 95.2 per cent (96.8 per cent in 2016-17).
+The number of active pending defendants increased from 2,327 to 2,651 in the year under review.
+This increase of 13.9 per cent is attributable to the continuing increase in criminal lodgments.

-In Brisbane, 2,357 new cases were presented during the year and the court ended the year with 907 outstanding criminal cases (726 last year), having disposed of 2,111 matters (1,842 last year).
-The clearance rate in Brisbane declined to 89.6 per cent this year from 93.6 per cent last year.
-Of the outstanding cases, 11.2 per cent were more than 12 months old from the date of presentation of indictment (13.5 per cent last year), and 4.2 per cent were more than 24 months old (6.3 per cent last year).
+In Brisbane, 2,496 new cases were presented during the year and the court ended the year with 892 outstanding criminal cases (907 last year), having disposed of 2,416 matters (2,111 last year).
+The clearance rate in Brisbane increased to 96.8 per cent this year from 89.6 per cent last year.
+Of the outstanding cases, 17.2 per cent were more than 12 months old from the date of presentation of indictment (11.2 per cent last year), and 5.4 per cent were more than 24 months old (4.2 per cent last year).

-In the major regional centres where judges are based - Beenleigh, Cairns, Ipswich, Maroochydore, Rockhampton, Southport and Townsville - a total of 3,223 new cases were presented during the year and those major centres ended the year having disposed of 3,082 cases, with 1,121 outstanding.
+In the major regional centres where judges are based - Beenleigh, Cairns, Ipswich, Maroochydore, Rockhampton, Southport and Townsville - a total of 3,849 new cases were presented during the year and those major centres ended the year having disposed of 3,333 cases, with 1,388 outstanding.